jcnicholls123/Orico_Cyberdata_Docs/CF56-Pro/instructions.md

 This ensures that the service persists beyond a reboot and OS updates.

-You can then reboot your Truenas Instance for this to take effect or execute the command from the shell using Sudo for it to take effect without a restart.
+You can then reboot your Truenas Instance for this to take effect or execute the command "systemctl start led-daemon.service" from the shell using Sudo for it to take effect without a restart.